rhyslee211/MyMovieList/readme.md

 # MyMovieList

-A simple program that allows users to create an account or login, and allows them to review movies, view their reviews, view others reviews, and search for a movie on IMDB
+A simple program that allows users to create an account or login, and allows them to review movies, view their reviews, view others reviews, and search for a movie in the IMDB database.

 ## To Run
 You need to create a text file named "keys.txt" in the folder with the program.
 The first line of the file should be your rapid API key and the second should be your IMDB-API key.